StrataFoundation/strata/README.md

 ## Workspace Setup

-Strata uses pnpm to make it easier to develope on our JS SDKs.
+Strata uses lerna to make it easier to develope on our JS SDKs.

 ```
-pnpm install
+lerna bootstrap
 ```

 ## Build the deps